naasse/ibm-quantum-challenge/documentation/adr-1-database-choice.md

 MongoDB is a very strong choice for this challenge, though we stand to lose what traditional SQL gives.
 Given our data lives in JSON already, MongoDB is a quick implementation offering minimal entry barrier.

-Our data does have a structured data model, meaning we could benefit strongly from PostgreSQL, but we'd have to take the extra effort to set up the schema ourselves.
+Our data does have a mostly structured data model, meaning we could benefit strongly from PostgreSQL, but we'd have to take the extra effort to set up the schema ourselves.

+Additionally, there are a few fields that are present on only a small number of Pokemon.
+This implies there may be subtle differences in the data, and as new Pokemon are added they may have new fields.

 At this time, we don't know if the data model is static or not.
 If it changes, a PostgreSQL implementation will be much less flexible, as it will require a schema update.

 ## Consequences